w4jbm/BASIC-Programs/README.md

 This is a common (but not necessarily rigerous) benchmark program that was used by InterFace Age Magazine.

-## TESTPAT.BAS
+## SCRLTST.BAS and TESTPAT.BAS

 Simple program to print a test pattern to the terminal.
 Does not make use of strings because of limitations on string length under CP/M in MBASIC.
+SCRLTST is better suited to being compiled using BASCOM.

 ## WAVEDEMO